-If an emergency or disaster happened today, do you have a plan in place to save not only yourself and your family, but your animals too?
+If an emergency or natural disaster happened today, do you have a plan in place to save not only yourself and your family, but your animals too?

 All animals matter in emergencies, and when disaster strikes their lives shouldn’t be left at risk.